Internet-Draft Multipath QUIC November 2024

 PATH_ABANDON frames are ack-eliciting.
 If a packet containing a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-PATH_STANDBY Frames are used by endpoints to inform the peer about its preference to not use the path associated to the Destination Connection IDs in the frame for sending.
-PATH_STANDBY frames are formatted as shown in Figure 7.
+PATH_BACKUP frames are used by endpoints to inform the peer about its preference to not use the indicated path for sending.
+PATH_BACKUP frames are formatted as shown in Figure 6.

 Type (i) = TBD-03 (experiments use 0x15228c07)